 How Much Do Bartenders Make By State?

-As a general rule of thumb, the bigger and more popular the city/state you work in, the more you will ultimately earn as there is more people/demand in these areas.
+As a general rule of thumb, the bigger and more popular the city/state you work in, the more you will ultimately earn as there are more people/demand in these areas.

 Here’s a neat snapshot from the BLS showing us the highest paying states for bartenders: